linuxserver/docker-documentation/docs/general/support-policy.md

 * Any of our images which have been deprecated or archived
 * Any forks of our images maintained by 3rd parties
+* Use of 3rd party guides or tutorials for configuring our images
 * Use of 3rd party management tools, such as Portainer, to create or update containers
 * Use of automated container update tools, such as Watchtower
 * Use of remote file storage, such as SMB or NFS, for container `/config` mounts